Interview with Justin Svendsen

 Advancing vascular healing through bioengineering and innovation

 Justin Svendsen, a promising graduate student at the Knight Campus, is making a significant impact through interdisciplinary research in biology, biochemistry and bioengineering, a unique academic journey that reflects the broad nature of his contributions.
 Recently awarded the prestigious NIH F31 fellowship, Svendsen’s work is driven by both scientific expertise and personal experience.
 He has applied what he’s learned to his research, which focuses on developing innovative biomaterials to enhance the body’s natural healing processes by boosting angiogenesis, the formation of new blood vessels.
 His research in vascular repair has the potential to improve treatments for a variety of injuries and diseases.
-As a PhD candidate in Dr. Marian Hettiaratchi’s lab, Svendsen contributes to several high-impact projects, reflecting his broad expertise and commitment to improving patient outcomes.
+As a PhD candidate in Professor Marian Hettiaratchi’s lab, Svendsen contributes to several high-impact projects, reflecting his broad expertise and commitment to improving patient outcomes.
 Through his research, mentorship and collaborations across disciplines, he exemplifies the Knight Campus mission to turn scientific discoveries into real-world solutions.

 We recently sat down with Svendsen to discuss the impact of the NIH fellowship and his research, his reflections on his academic journey, and his thoughts on the future of bioengineering.